FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 ### Is BabyIoC an IoC framework?

-If you consider the `Container` classes from the samples to be equivalent to a container à la [Inversify](http://inversify.io), then sure.
+If you consider the `Container` classes from the samples to be equivalent to IoC containers à la [Inversify](http://inversify.io), then sure.
 The main difference is that components are encouraged to have knowledge of the full application type instead of just their dependencies.

 ### Is BabyIoC a **good** IoC framework?